How experience accumulated into a real estate industry award

 "The thing that means the most to me is that it's not about fees, it's about contribution to the industry."

-Harvey states this award doesn’t just symbolise who’s selling the most or making the most profit, but what they are doing for the industry.
+Harvey states this real estate industry award doesn't just symbolise who's selling the most or making the most profit, but what they are doing for the industry.

 "It's excellence in customer service, it's taking care of your team, it's being a community advocate and it's been an advocate for real estate and how we contribute to the general population."

-“It’s the award of all awards to win.
-Like, the REIQ is our industry body.
+"It's the award of all awards to win.
+The REIQ is our industry body.
 It represents all real estate agents and I just thought wow how amazing if you could win that award.